TestCodeRepeat/paperlyzerapp/Readme.md

    1. Gender Name Details Table contains first names along with gender data applied from the API
 6. Build a Gendered Author table by applying gender data from API
 7. Use Gendered Authors and Raw Papers to build Gendered Papers Table
-   1. GenderedPaperUseCase()
+   1. Build table
+   2.
-8. Run CoAuthor process to add Co Author & gender ratio
+8. Run CoAuthor process to add Co Author & gender ratio from Gendered Papers table
    1. CoAuthor process generates data for each author: totalPapers, averageCoAuthors, firstAuthorCount, averageGenderRatioOfPapers, genderRatioOfAllCoAuthors
 9.